Top 13 Graphic Design Trends (2023-2025)

 This trend is related to the increase in natural shapes and textures, as they both rely on imperfection that evokes a personable warmth.

-Because of this, 2021 will likely see a rise in DIY-style art, with collage, torn-paper, twine accents, wood grain, painterly brushstrokes, and references to fine art.
+Because of this, the next 2-3 years will likely see a rise in DIY-style art, with collage, torn-paper, twine accents, wood grain, painterly brushstrokes, and references to fine art.

 As the popularity of these apps increases, it is likely the style they create will as well.